matiasvallejosdev/django-todo-rest-api/README.md

 ## 📘 Introduction

 Welcome to the Minimalist Todo Django REST API repository, a backend solution designed for efficient task management.
-This project is built using Python and the Django REST Framework, catering to applications that require high-performance task handling capabilities.
+This project was built using Python and the Django REST Framework, catering to applications that require high-performance task handling capabilities.

 ## ✨ Key Features